10 Adwords Keyword Optimization Tips for Healthy and Happy Campaigns

 2. Think like your customer

-When you’re planning out your lists of keywords, think about what your customer would be searching for.
+When you’re planning out your lists of keywords, think about the intent of your customer.
+This will determine what search phrases they will likely type into the search box.
 The better you can match their search, the better returns your ad campaigns will bring.

 As a marketer or small business owner, you’re so caught up in your own day-to-day world.
 Stepping out to really understand what your customers type into Google search can be challenging.